Installing a single video editor or drawing package is easy enough, but what if you need an entire operating system geared towards creativity?

 Don’t be mistaken: these distributions are not merely collections of apps slapped together.
-Most of them are optimized for multimedia-related tasks from the ground up.
-For example, they can:
+Mostly optimized for multimedia-related tasks from the ground up, they can:

-- offer low-latency or real-time kernels, and use the “deadline” IO scheduler in order to minimize delays in processing system requests and tasks
+- Offer low-latency or real-time kernels, and use the “deadline” IO scheduler to minimize delays in processing system requests and tasks

 Now you know what to expect, let’s glimpse into the colorful world of Linux distributions for multimedia production.